PCSX-Reloaded

 PCSX is a free and open-source, video game console emulator that allows software designed to be used with the Sony PlayStation to run on personal computers.
 Over the years, development changed hands several times with PCSX-Reloaded (PCSXR) now being the main version.
 As of 2021, the emulator seems to be no longer under active development.
-A newer fork of PCSX-Reloaded is PCSX-Redux.
+A newer, actively maintained fork of PCSX-Reloaded is PCSX-Redux.

 PCSX has a high compatibility rate, and is currently available for a number of different operating systems including, Microsoft Windows, macOS, and Linux.
 It is released under the GNU General Public License.